NEW | Weight Management Programme Now At Our Digital Pharmacy

 Many people may be put off by the discharge or odour from infections such as bacterial vaginosis or thrush, and sometimes sex can cause pain if you have vaginitis (when the vaginal tissues become inflamed).
 However, despite these symptoms, it is also important to ensure your vaginal microbiome recovers before you start having sex again.

 BV often comes back if you don’t allow your vagina to fully recover, so make sure you leave enough time to finish your BV gel treatment course or any antibiotics from your doctor.
 This will ensure your vagina is back to peak performance pH before you get back to any hanky panky.
+If you do decide to have vaginal sex, remember that the gels or antibiotic creams used to treat bacterial vaginosis can also affect latex condoms, so make sure to get advice from your GP or healthcare provider, to ensure you're not at risk of STIs and/or unplanned pregnancy.

 What about sex with cystitis or a urinary infection?